ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 ## Records

-A Record is a collection of fields of a specific type.
-With record types you have control over what your keys are.
+A record is a collection of fields of a specific type.
+With record types, you have control over what your keys are.

 ```ballerina
 record { int x; int y; } r = {